GeoMOER/moer-mpg-data-analysis/docs/units/_unit08/unit08-02_generalized_additive_models.md

 ## R-sq.(adj) =   0.64   Deviance explained = 65.7%
 ## GCV = 1.5586  Scale est. = 1.4169    n = 22
 ```
 No surprise.
 All test statistics are equal (it is the same model!).
-The only difference is due to some wording since the R squared value in the linear model (0.6567) can no be found in the "deviance explained".
+The only difference is due to some wording since the R squared value in the linear model (0.6567) can now be found under "deviance explained".

-Obviously, there must be more than just swithing a function call to come from linear models to additive models.
-And there is: while for simple linear models, the equation would be something like y = a+bx, a smoothing term replace the slope b in additive models: y = a+s(x).
-By adding this term to the `gam` function and using a penalized regression spline (fx = FALSE which is the default), we finally get a first non-linear model:
+Obviously, there must be more than just switching a function call to come from linear models to additive models.
+And there is: while for simple linear models the equation would be something like y = a + bx, a smoothing term replace the slope b in additive models: y = a+s(x).
+By adding this term to the `gam` function and using a penalized regression spline (fx = FALSE, which is the default), we finally get a first non-linear model:

 ```r
 gammod <- gam(y ~ s(x, fx = FALSE), data = df)